Getting to know Shefali Joshi — Distinguished Alumnus 2019

 Having spent some time garnering experiences across regions and domains, Shefali pursued her MBA in Finance and Strategy from ISB.
-Unlike her classmates who were facing the cultural shock adjusting in the curriculum, Shefali was prepped and ready to extract the most from her education.
-Her experience with applied learning pedagogy early on in her life with UFV positioned her to have an edge over others.
+As someone who had been in a similar academic ecosystem before, she moved past the customary cultural shock and was prepped & ready.
+Her experience with applied learning pedagogy early on in her life with UFV positioned her to extract the most from her higher education journey.

-While pursuing her MBA, she was also doing some research under a professor who had been associated with ISB since the very beginning.
+While at ISB, she was also doing some research under a professor who had been associated with ISB since the very beginning.
 His area of research was the family business side of things and Shefali was fascinated by his work so she helped him write a few research papers that got published.
 The papers were references for MBA and general master’s level courses.

 The professor was working on a book for the Edgar Elgar handbook.
 Shefali soon came on board and her primary role here was to understand how family businesses evolve and how succession is important to this model.
 Her prime focus was on Asian businesses because these societies usually give emphasis to family culture.

 Shefali is currently working with JSW Energy where she raises money for any infrastructure projects they are working on and to finance long term projects.
 Shefali while working here has also helped to invest in various projects in the thermal sector.

 From banks in Vancouver to small startups in Chandigarh, from working in real estate to finding alternate revenue streams in Mumbai, from drafting research papers to writing books, Shefali has a vastly rich experience which is constantly evolving.